lab-cosmo/librascal/README.rst

 for testing purposes, but the long-term goal is to develop a separate collection of tools to this end.

-librascal as of now is thought as standalone code.
+librascal is currently considered a standalone code.
 However, we aim to provide enough flexibility to interface it with other codes such as LAMMPS and PLUMED-2.0.
 It can be used as a C++ library as well as a python module.
 To be able to call it from python, we have used the pybind11 library.

 Although at the moment is a serial-only code, we aim to write it in MPI so that it will be possible to take advantage of parallelization to speed up the calculations significantly.
+Parallelization is possible especially over atoms in a structure (for large structures), over structures in a collection (for large collections of small structures), or over components of a representation (for representations with a large number of independent functions or components).

 It comes with a GNU Lesser General Public License of version 3, which means that it can be modified and freely distributed, although we take